Healthy eating guidelines

 Most guidelines provide recommendations on the different food groups and the number and sizes of servings that should be eaten from these food groups per day.
 Other guidelines take a more general approach to recommendations.

-Key messages from the current United Kingdom Dietary Guidelines for children from 2 years of age and for adults– ‘The EatWell Guide’ are listed below:
+Key messages from the current United Kingdom Dietary Guidelines for children over 2 years of age and for adults– ‘The EatWell Guide’ are listed below:

 - Eat at least five portions of a variety of fruit and vegetables a day